-4. Give Dad Time to Heal
+4. Help Dad after Mom Died by giving him Time to Heal

 Maybe your Dad is in the normal mourning period and you should not worry about him.
 Maybe you don’t like seeing your Dad grieving but that doesn’t mean that your Dad needs help to heal.

 I know it may be bothering you seeing your Dad downcast after your mom’s death but that is your responsibility and not his.